 We have agenda at the meetings to try to cover the areas that our current members would like to discuss, we discuss membership and how to improve, we discuss service changes to support understanding, we talk about any new posters, policies, flyers that the Trust would like SUCC opinions about, we look at how we can improve our populations voice and what activities may be of interest to our members.

-If anyone is interested to please email Gill McKie or James Briggs for more information and how to get involved.
+Please email Gill McKie or email James Briggs for more information and how to get involved.